 What is the best supplement for cognitive function, anti-aging, and memory in adults and the elderly?

-A multi-ingredient nootropic like Bright Mind, which combines B vitamins, vitamin D, magnesium, omega-3s, antioxidants, and adaptogens, is ideal for supporting focus, memory, and overall brain health as you age.
+A multi-ingredient nootropic that combines B vitamins, vitamin D, magnesium, omega-3s, antioxidants, and adaptogens is ideal for supporting focus, memory, and overall brain health as you age.

 References